 The degradation of the soil affects its state of health, which is reflected in a decrease in the capacity of the ecosystem to provide goods and services.
 About half of the surface of Mexico (45.2 percent) has soils affected by some type of degradation, the main causes being the change of land use towards agriculture and livestock use with overgrazing, each with 17.5 percent of the surface.
 Deforestation is the third cause of soil degradation with 7.4 percent of the surface.

-There are two processes that can be identified in the degradation of soils: The erosion or displacement of its material, caused by water or air.
+Two processes can be identified in the degradation of soils: The erosion or displacement of its material, caused by water or air.
 The deterioration of its quality, due to physical, chemical, and biological processes.
 Soil degradation takes various forms from the origin of the processes that generate it, be they chemical, physical, or biological.

 Soil chemical degradation is closely associated with the intensification of agriculture, which leads to a reduction in soil fertility through the loss of nutrients.
 Other factors leading to chemical degradation are contamination and salinization.
 The former, in many cases, is due to the presence of foreign substances in the soil from urban solid waste dumps, spills, industrial waste, and the deposit of acidifying compounds on the surface.
 The second is the accumulation of salts in the soil, occurring mainly in areas with naturally saline soils.
 In Mexico, 34 million hectares (17.9 percent of the national territory) present this type of chemical degradation.